monczall/poke-api-go/README.md

   - typeTwo - second type of Pokémon
 - rarity - e.g. standard, legendary, mythic
 - available
-  - isWild - is Pokémon available in wild
+  - available - is Pokémon available in wild
-  - isRaid - is Pokémon available in raid
+  - shiny - is Pokémon available as shiny
-  - isEgg - is Pokémon available in egg
+  - mega - is Pokémon available as mega
+  - megaFamily - is Pokémon a family of mega
-  - isShadow - is Pokémon available as shadow
+  - shadow - is Pokémon available as shadow
+  - tradeEvolve - does Pokémon have free evolution after trade
+  - tradeEvolveFamily - is Pokémon a family of tradeEvolve
+  - tradeable - is Pokémon available for trade
-  - isMega - is Pokémon available as mega
+  - raidable - is Pokémon available in raids
+  - alternateForm - is Pokémon an alternate form
+  - costumeForm - is Pokémon costumed
 - visible - if set to false, makes Pokémon entity private (not shown when getting Pokémon, not validated for duplicates)

 ### Enums